-- (i) Award rate of pay for appropriate classification. - (ii) Other payments to which an employee is entitled in accordance with his/ her contract of employment for ordinary hours of work (e.g. over-award and service payments) other than - special rates, travelling or board allowances, reimbursement of expenses, camp allowance, motor mileage and overtime. - (iii) Certain award allowances, e.g. leading hand, team leader, industry allowances, multi-storey allowance, first-aid allowance, and allowances for apprentice pattern-maker. - (iv) In addition to the payments prescribed by subclause (a) (i), (ii) and (iii) each employee shall be paid a loading on annual leave as follows: - (i) If employed other than as a shift worker or a seven day week worker (i.e. an employee entitled to four weeks annual leave)
+- (i) Award rate of pay for appropriate classification. - (ii) Other payments to which an employee is entitled in accordance with his/ her contract of employment for ordinary hours of work (e.g. over-award and service payments) other than - special rates, travelling or board allowances, reimbursement of expenses, camp allowance, motor mileage and overtime. - (iii) Certain award allowances, e.g. leading hand, team leader, industry allowances, multi-storey allowance, first-aid allowance, and allowances for apprentice patternmaker. - (iv) In addition to the payments prescribed by subclause (a) (i), (ii) and (iii) each employee shall be paid a loading on annual leave as follows:

+(i) If employed other than as a shift Either

+worker or a seven day week worker (i.e.

+an employee entitled to four weeks a loading of 1

+annual leave) on the total of